SpecPack Multi-Use Architectural Specification Template Packages

 HomeSpec is a specification booklet designed for home designers, builders and renovators.
 It is the result of requests for a slim but professional spec for small projects.

 Our products are sold outright and are not sold under licence.
 All products come with User Guides and are updated every 12-18 months.
 Our staff offer basic help where needed and offer Spec-writing services if required.
-With over 2,500 clients, including architectural practices, building designers, interior designers, engineers and councils and over 26 years experience we can help with any specification needs. (for SpecPack owners only)
+With over 2,500 clients, including architectural practices, building designers, interior designers, engineers and councils and 30 years of experience we can help with any specification needs. (for SpecPack owners only)

 Why write an Architectural Specification?